dropseed/plain/bolt-googleanalytics/README.md

 ### Associating users

-A user can be tied to an event by either passing the `request` paramater to `send`:
+A user can be tied to an event by either passing the `request` parameter to `send`:

 ```python
 # (Python)